Frequently Asked Questions

 For admission in full standing to either the Ph.D. or M.S. programs, applicants must have completed a baccalaureate degree in chemistry or a closely related subject.
 All applicants should have completed the following undergraduate core requirements: analytical chemistry – quantitative analysis and instrumental analysis biochemistry – one semester inorganic chemistry – one semester course plus lab calculus-based physical chemistry – 2 semester, junior-level course chemistry is a multidisciplinary science and some applicants with undergraduate degrees in closely related areas may wish to pursue an advanced degree in chemistry.
 Applicants who have not completed the above core requirements may still be admitted on a case-by-case basis.
 However, these students are required to remedy all deficiencies.
 If an applicant has not completed 2 semesters of organic chemistry, 2 semesters of physics and 2 semesters of calculus, they will be asked to complete these courses and then reapply.

 2. What GRE score do I need for admission?
 Do I need to take the chemistry GRE exam?

 The Department of Chemistry and Biochemistry does not have a minimum GRE requirement.
 We make our admission decisions based on the entire application package.
-The scores a typical applicant who has gained admission is v+q of at least 1000 and a writing score of at least 3.5.
 We do not require the GRE Chemistry exam.
 However, if an applicant chooses to take the exam, it may strengthen their application.